Backend Permission System¶

 - Permissions recalculate on every

-/auth/mecall - Domains are independent and combine when needed
+GET /v1/sessioncall. - Domains are independent and combine when a user holds multiple roles.